hl7au/au-fhir-core/input/pagecontent/terminology.md

-This page lists all ValueSets and CodeSystems defined as part of this specification.
+This page lists all ValueSets and CodeSystems supported as part of AU Core.

-As well as these included definitions this specification typically references [AU Base](https://build.fhir.org/ig/hl7au/au-fhir-base/terminology.html) and [National Clinical Terminology Service (NCTS)](https://www.healthterminologies.gov.au/integration/R4/fhir) terminology resources.
+As well as terminology defined in AU Core or FHIR, this specification supports terminology defined in [AU Base](https://build.fhir.org/ig/hl7au/au-fhir-base/terminology.html) or [National Clinical Terminology Service (NCTS)](https://www.healthterminologies.gov.au/integration/R4/fhir) terminology resources.

 ### Value Sets